-The thysia is at its most basic level a ritual of communion.
+Like any thysia, animal sacrifice is at its most basic level a ritual of communion.
 The rituals of sacrifice are a sacred thing, far from barbaric reveling in blood; rather blood sacrifice underlines the human need to kill to preserve life, making of it an appropriately solemn act.
 Quite simply, to get tied up in the blood is to miss the point.
-The true purpose of sacrifice in itself is the replication of illo tempore, which reflects the First Time and the creation of the cosmogony – typically represented in mythology by the dismemberment of the Monster/Giant from which the world was crafted from.
+The true purpose of sacrifice is the replication of illo tempore, which reflects the First Time and the creation of the cosmogony – typically represented in mythology by the dismemberment of the Monster/Giant from which the world was crafted from.
 It’s in itself a purification process, which purifies the space the sacrifice takes place on so that we can bring ourselves close to the Mythic Time in which the Gods dwell.

 It is important to note that the thysia isn’t always a blood ritual.
 They can also be simply symbolic of blood rituals, and though the soul of an animal makes real animals better suited for gaining communion with the divine since, cakes in the shape of animals can also be offered as a substitute.